Australian Limousin Breeder’s Society

 - To co-opt industry advice and support from strategic industry partners for the improvement of the Limousin breed and the Society.

-- Increase Demand for Limousin cattle in Australia and New Zealand
+2. Increase Demand For Limousin Cattle In Australia And New Zealand

 - To have in place a cost effective and successful promotion and marketing program which convinces commercial breeders that crossbreeding with Limousin bulls will increase their profitability.